Harshkumar-11/SpringBoot-RabbitMQ-API/README.md

 # 🐇 Spring Boot RabbitMQ Producer-Consumer API

-A simple Spring Boot application that demonstrates how to send and receive messages via **RabbitMQ** using REST endpoints.
-Ideal for microservices communication, task queues, and decoupled systems.
+A simple Spring Boot application that demonstrates how to send and receive messages using **RabbitMQ** via RESTful endpoints.
+This project is ideal for learning microservice communication, building task queues, or decoupling service logic.

 ---

 ## 🚀 Features

-- Send messages to a RabbitMQ queue using a `POST /produce` endpoint
+- 📤 Send messages to RabbitMQ using a `POST /produce` endpoint
-- Receive messages from the same queue using a `GET /consume` endpoint
+- 📥 Receive messages using a `GET /consume` endpoint
-- Works without Postman — use `curl`, browser, or any REST client
+- 💡 Works with curl, browser, or any REST client — no need for Postman
-- Clean Java Spring Boot + RabbitMQ integration
+- 🔧 Clean integration of Spring Boot and RabbitMQ

 ---